gramster/gramster.github.io/content/post/unit-tests-that-dont-suck.md

 If we want to sustain velocity, including in the face of changing requirements, we need to:

-- avoid regressions and wasting time on finding bugs in existing code - so we need to be able to detect regressions quickly and pinpoints their origin accurately
+- avoid regressions and wasting time on finding bugs in existing code - so we need to be able to detect regressions quickly and pinpoint their origin accurately
 - not accrue large amounts of technical debt, but instead keep our code simple to understand and modify.
 We need confidence that continuous refactoring is not going to break functionality, and tests can provide that confidence.

 In addition: